 The desire for market growth is always a primary factor behind M&A deals.
 But in today’s uncertain economic climate, unlocking cost-saving efficiencies is just as important.

 An expertly executed rebrand implementation can contribute significantly to an M&A deal’s ultimate profitability.
 Yes, there is an initial outlay of funds to get the brand change rolling.
-But over time, organizations can see substantial net-positive gains if they build a smart implementation plan and take time to optimize their brand and marketing operations as part of the process.
+But over time, organizations can see substantial net-positive gains if they build a smart implementation plan and take time to optimize their marketing and brand operations as part of the process.

 The investment in managing a brand rollout through a merger and acquisition need not be seen as a sunk cost.
 Here’s how to increase your rebrand’s impact both now and in the future.